Meet the HV Holtzbrinck Ventures Funds’ Advisory Team.

 Martina has been with Holtzbrinck Ventures since its foundation in 2000.
 She is in charge of IT and does usability checks.

 She was also employed as QA manager at Audible GmbH from 2004 to 2009.
 In 2009 she assisted the Steereo product management and was responsible for quality assurance until the company’s acquisition by Simfy.

 Prior to this she worked for 6 years as an assistant and translator at the Georg von Holtzbrinck Publishing Group.

-Sybille has been a member of the Holtzbrinck Ventures team since 2010 and assists both the business and legal department in the company.
+Sybille has been a member of the Holtzbrinck Ventures team since 2010 and is responsible for general finance and administration, controlling and reporting and assists legal department in the company.

 Prior to this Sybille was in the Business Unit Controlling department at Nokia Siemens Networks.
 On the Business Analysis team she was responsible for business development and product optimization on the controlling side.

 The basis for this task was her apprenticeship as an industrial clerk at Siemens AG.

 Alexander has been a member of the Holtzbrinck Ventures team since 2017.
 He is responsible for general finance and administration, controlling and reporting.

 Before joining Holtzbrinck Ventures, Alexander was responsible for finance, administration and reporting as finance manager at Armira, an industrial holding in Munich, and as controller at Halder, a buyout fund in Frankfurt am Main.
 Previously he worked in the audit and assurance services of PwC in Frankfurt am Main.